rynr/zig/README.md

 -----

 Git is not good to store binary files.
 Many binary files are zipped files with ascii content (like json or xml).
-This ascii content fitls well to git.
+This ascii content fits well to git.
 So wouldn't it be great if you could with the binary files and checkin the ascii ones?